-showArrayMask(BLData,array = 0, override = FALSE, wtsName = "wts", transFun = logGreenChannelTrans
+showArrayMask(BLData,array = 0, override = FALSE, wtsName = "wts", transFun = logGreenChannelTransform,

 BLData A BeadLevelList object. override Logical.
 Plotting a large mask can cause slowdown problems.
 By default, if more than 200 000 beads are masked, the current mask will not be plotted.
-You can force the mask to be plotted by setting this argument to TRUE, however beware as this may cause slower systems to freeze. wtsName name under which the bead weights are stored array numeric index of the array to plot transFun function to transform intensities prior to calculating outliers outlierFun function to remove outliers horizontal showArrayMask plots the beads on an array that have been assigned a weight of 0 by BASH in red, and beads determined to be outliers in black.
+You can force the mask to be plotted by setting this argument to TRUE, however beware as this may cause slower systems to freeze. wtsName name under which the bead weights are stored array numeric index of the array to plot transFun function to transform intensities prior to calculating outliers outlierFun function to remove outliers horizontal if TRUE the resulting image is plotting with the longest edge along the x axis showArrayMask plots the beads on an array that have been assigned a weight of 0 by BASH in red, and beads determined to be outliers in black.